Hartford Courant: Pulitzer Prize

 Nancy Tracy of the Hartford Courant was a 1984 Pulitzer Prize Finalist in Feature Writing for her moving depiction of Meg Casey, a victim of premature aging.

 Robert S. Capers and Eric Lipton of the Hartford Courant won the 1992 Pulitzer Prize in Explanatory Journalism for their series on how a flawed mirror built at Connecticut's Perkin-Elmer Corporation immobilized the Hubble Space Telescope.

 The Hartford Courant Staff won the 1999 Pulitzer Prize in Breaking News Reporting for its coverage of a shooting rampage in which a state lottery employee killed four supervisors then himself.

 Reporters Mike McIntire and Jack Dolan of the Hartford Courant were 2001 Pulitzer Prize Finalists in Investigative Reporting for their work in revealing the mistakes of practicing doctors who have faced disciplinary action.

 Photojournalist Brad Clift was a 2003 Pulitzer Prize Finalist in Feature Photography for his photo series "Heroin Town", which depicted heroin use in Willimantic.

 Lisa Chedekel and Matthew Kauffman of the Hartford Courant were 2007 Pulitzer Prize Finalists in Investigative Reporting for their in-depth reporting on suicide rates among American soldiers in Iraq which led to congressional and military action addressing the issues raised in the series.

 The Hartford Courant staff was a 2013 Pulitzer Prize Finalist for its comprehensive and compassionate coverage of the Sandy Hook Elementary School shooting.
 The paper was given exclusive access originally to the investigative files collected by the FBI on the shooter's life growing up.

 Politics

 The paper endorsed George W. Bush in both the 2000 and the 2004 Presidential elections.

 In the 2012 Presidential Election, the Courant endorsed President Barack Obama for a second term over Republican Mitt Romney.

 The Courant weighed in on the contentious and antagonistic 2016 presidential election, endorsing Democrat Hillary Clinton over Republican candidate Donald Trump.

-In August 2018 the Courant endorsed Ned Lamont in the Democratic primary as the only "credible" choice compared to rival Joe Ganim.
-The Courant went on to endorse independent candidate Oz Griebel in the general election.
+In 2018 Connecticut gubernatorial election, the Courant endorsed Ned Lamont in the Democratic primary for Governor of Connecticut as the only "credible" choice compared to rival Joe Ganim.
+Lamont won the Democratic nomination, but the Courant went on to endorse independent candidate (and former Republican) Oz Griebel in the general election.
+Lamont won the election.

-For the 2020 Presidential Election, the Courant weighed in, endorsing Democrat Joe Biden over Republican candidate Donald Trump.
+In the 2020 US presidential election, the Courant endorsed Democrat Joe Biden over Republican incumbent Donald Trump.
 The Courant took a stronger stance in its 2020 endorsement against Trump than it did in 2016, arguing that a vote for Trump was a vote for racism.